wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/commands.rst

 expect
 ^^^^^^

-This is a list of zero or more names of extracted fields that are to be passed as parameters to the command.
+Specifies the lists of extracted fields that are to be passed as parameters to the command.
 If any of the listed fields were not extracted in a certain instance, those field values would be passed as a dash (``-``) instead of as no value at all.

-A good example is the firewall-block command which expects the ``srcip`` field so it knows which IP to block.
+A good example is the firewall-block command which expects the ``srcip`` field in order to knows which IP address to block.
 Multiple expected field names are comma separated.

 +--------------------+-----------------------------------------------------------------------------------------------------------+
 | **Default value**  | n/a                                                                                                       |